Any-Card-Game/ShufflySharp/ShufflyNode/ScriptSharpBugs.md

 	"Content-Type" has to be faked with Dictionary, instead of [scriptname] determining this key needs to be accessed as a hash (item["funky-key"] vs item.funky-key.

 Allow an object to be created inline (translate to {foo:1,bar:2} somehow)

+global.window to fake the global window object breaks mongodb for some reason